UbiquityRobotics/ubiquity_launches/configuration/Migrating.md

 Open `/etc/network/interfaces` with sudo and your favorite editor

-Replace all the contents with, otherwise network-manager doesn't actually do anything.
+Replace all the contents with this, otherwise network-manager doesn't actually do anything.

 ```